smattymatty/mathew-storm-site/blog_content/Governance/fuck-the-facade.md

 ## I. The Distance Between "Strategic Options" and "Absolutely Fucking Not"

-Picture two responses to a tech giant's acquisition offer for your open source project:
+Picture two responses to any unwanted proposal - a tech acquisition, a policy change, a constitutional amendment:

 **Response A:** "The governance committee will evaluate all strategic options to maximize stakeholder value while maintaining alignment with our core mission and values framework.
 We appreciate this opportunity for dialogue and will conduct appropriate due diligence to assess synergies and potential optimization of resource allocation."